Buildings should be designed as good neighbors, deliberately intended to have a gentle impact on the streetscape, community and environment.

 If the owner elects to negotiate a contract with one builder, the architect will review the builder’s pricing and consult with the client and builder to assist in formulating a mutually-agreeable contract.

-Asher Associates can recommend other experienced design professionals to assist owners with their project.
+Asher Slaunwhite Architects can recommend other experienced design professionals to assist owners with their project.
 These include interiors, kitchen, lighting designers, and landscape architects.
 The architectural work will be coordinated with these professionals to ensure a consistent design approach throughout the project.

 The kitchen is an integral part of the architectural design.
 Accordingly, the kitchen and appliance layout is included in the architectural plans.
 Typically after the general contractor is selected, a kitchen and cabinetry designer/installer is brought into the process.
 Here the specific product, door type, etc. is selected and the cabinetry layout is finalized.

-Construction is a collaborative process between architect, builder and owner.
-The vital link is open communication between the architect and builder – working together to solve problems before they occur, and taking advantage of opportunities as they are presented in the field.
-The architect’s involvement in the project during construction can vary from complete project oversight, to occasional consulting and everything in between.
-On average, the architect visits the site weekly and also reviews the contractor's requests for payment.
+Construction is a collaborative process between architect, builder, consultants such as interiors and kitchen designers, and owner.
+The vital link is open communication between the design team and the builder – working together to solve problems before they occur, and taking advantage of opportunities as they are presented in the field.
+The architect’s involvement in the project during construction can vary from weekly site visits to occasional consulting and everything in between.
+On average, the architect visits the site bi-weekly to assure the Contractor's work is being done in accordance with the drawings.
+The Architect also reviews the Contractor's requests for payment.